Watch the Work, Not the Workers with Flow Metrics

 Key features of an Ageing WIP report include:

-List of Work Items: It displays all the items currently in progress.
+List of Work Items: It displays all the items in progress.

 Age of Each Item: The report’s primary focus is to show the age of each work item, typically measured from the time work started on the item.
 Age is often displayed in days.